Diebuster: Reception

-Joseph Luster of Otaku USA Magazine stated that Kazuya Tsurumaki's work on FLCL strongly influenced the presentation of Diebuster and that fans of FLCL would appreciate Diebuster.
+Joseph Luster of Otaku USA Magazine stated that Kazuya Tsurumaki's work on FLCL strongly influenced the presentation of Diebuster and that fans of FLCL would therefore appreciate Diebuster.
 He also said that Diebuster is "unlike any children-pilot-mechs-and-fight-aliens show before it."
 He praised the visual designs and motion of the anime and compared this anime to Gunbuster and Gad Guard.
 Niels Matthijs of Screen Anarchy said that Diebuster is "an update of the source material to match the need of [more recent] anime viewer[s]".
-He compared the appearance of Diebuster to that of FLCL and Magical Shopping Arcade Abenobashi, thought Diebusters story was typical for an anime, criticized the decline in quality of the animation, called the soundtrack "quite forgettable", and considered the voice acting lackluster.
+He compared the appearance of Diebuster to that of FLCL and Magical Shopping Arcade Abenobashi, thought Diebusters story was typical for an anime, criticized the decline in quality of the animation, called the soundtrack "quite forgettable", and considered the voice-acting lackluster.
+THEM Anime Reviewss Bradley Meek wrote that only people who have seen Gunbuster would understand a plot twist that happens in Diebuster, and he wondered if Diebuster could have been better had it been a standalone story.
+He commended the presentation of the battles, the appearance of Nono, and Nono's connection to Lal'C. Conversely, he said much of the story was confusing.

+Theron Martin of Anime News Network called the series a "reimagining" of its predecessor; commended the boldness, diversion, and animation of the series; and wrote that the series looks similar to FLCL.
+He wrote that the final episode seemed preposterous, illustrating his example with a traffic accident; and said that without knowledge of Gunbuster, key plot points make little sense.
+According to him, the last two episodes connect with the original series the most.
+When he reviewed Gunbuster vs. Diebuster Aim for the Top!
+The Gattai Movie, he remarked that the omission of some of the content in the Diebuster segment may exasperate some viewers, but viewers may notice similarities with FLCL.
+He wrote that unlike the Gunbuster segment that focuses on "the Rip Van Winkle effect", the Diebuster segment focuses on conflict and growth among characters.